-The cricket was played in this part of the subcontinent by the new-born independent Muslim state of Pakistan.
+Cricket was played in this part of the subcontinent by the new-born independent “Muslim state of Pakistan”.
 It will also be appreciated that no half-century was ever scored with one stroke.
-It takes time even by the pinch-hitters to reach that mark the case of Pakistan’s progress on the cricket field was not much different.
+It takes time, even for the pinch-hitters, to reach that mark.
+The case of Pakistan’s progress on the cricket field was not much different.

 As in everything else, Pakistan started from scratch with her share of birth pangs and teething troubles following partition in mid-August 1947.
-The British, who had ruled the subcontinent for over two hundred years departed and left two new-born states, Pakistan and India, to fend for themselves.
+The British, who had ruled the subcontinent for over two hundred years, departed and left two new-born states, Pakistan and India, to fend for themselves.

-As is always the case, someone had to play the role of the godfather of the new-born state, and that someone was the late Justice A.R Cornelius, ICS, who had opted for Pakistan and was functioning as a judge of the Lahore High Court at the time of partition.
+As is always the case, someone had to play the role of the godfather of the new-born state, and that someone was the late Justice A.R.
+Cornelius, ICS, who had opted for Pakistan and was functioning as a judge of the Lahore High Court at the time of partition.
 He was elevated to the status of a judge of the Federal Court of Pakistan in 1951.

-Syed Fida Hasan, another ICS officer, who played for the Muslims in the inter-communal quadrangular contest in Bombay, and Mian Muhammad Saeed who had played for the Southern Punjab Cricket Association in the Ranji Trophy competition assisted Justice Cornelius in organizing the game and in getting Pakistan established during the initial stages.
+Syed Fida Hasan, another ICS officer who played for the Muslims in the inter-communal quadrangular contest in Bombay, and Mian Muhammad Saeed, who had played for the Southern Punjab Cricket Association in the Ranji Trophy competition, assisted Justice Cornelius in organizing the game and in getting Pakistan established during the initial stages.

-Their services and contribution in the setting up of the Board of Control for Cricket in Pakistan (called BCCP for over four decades) must be given due credit for they were the real founders of Pakistan cricket and rightly regarded as the “forefathers” of the game in this part of the world.
+Their services and contribution in the setting up of the Board of Control for Cricket in Pakistan (called BCCP for over four decades) must be given due credit, for they were the real founders of Pakistan cricket and rightly regarded as the “forefathers” of the game in this part of the world.

 The First Ten Years of Pakistan Cricket